Post updated September 2, 2020

 Not everyone has access to high-speed internet.
 While your website might load quickly with your fast connection, visitors in under-served areas might struggle to access your website from a slow connection due to your website’s large images or lack of caching.

 One way you can improve accessibility for slow internet connections is by optimizing your images and files for the web.
 Another way is by using caching, which allows the server or web browser to access previously-accessed resources more quickly on subsequent visits.
 You might choose to serve resources from a Content Delivery Network (CDN).
 In some cases, improving website speed might also mean investing in better, faster website hosting.

 3. Visitors who speak different languages

 You may have visitors who want to access your site, but who don’t speak the language your website is written in.
 If they are part of your target market and you need to make your website accessible in different languages, there are various options, depending on what your needs are.
-You could hire professional translators and use a WordPress plugin like WordPress Multilingual or Polyglot to integrate those translations.
+You could hire professional translators and use a WordPress plugin like WordPress Multilingual to integrate those translations.
 Or you could add a Google Translate bar to your website.
 Machine translation will never be as good as a human, but despite what you may have heard, Google Translate is improving every day and may be sufficient to get your point across.